TRACIE-F/kickstarter_analysis/README.md

 - What are some other possible tables and/or graphs that we could create?
 Backers & average donation in conjunction with goal.
 Are campaigns seeing huge numbers of donors or are they seeing a few donors with big bucks that might skew some of the data?
+Lengh of campaign - does campaign length impact anything?